bbauska/UC-Davis-JS-Basics/readme.md

 <p>There are two ways of making comments in JavaScript.
 I can use the slash twice, two
-slashes, and I can type the variable is below, something like that, or the variable below, I don't know we could say something else about it.
+slashes, and I can type the variable is below, something like that, or the variable below, I don&apos;t know we could say something else about it.
 But putting two slashes //, two forward slashes here, will keep JavaScript from trying to do anything with this line here.
 If you want to have a longer comment, you can use the slash and a star /* and then end comment with a star and a slash */.
 And then I can put a longer comment